DogtorJ.com

 Estrogens in Food (List)

-Now, here is the Website showing the foods high in estrogens and those that block estrogen.
-These should be considered in formulating the ultimate diet for the epileptic, I would think, as we know that estrogens are inflammatory and sensitize neurons to the action of glutamate (e'g catamenial seizures, PMS).
+The use of high estrogen foods- especially those rich in glutamate-should be reconsidered in formulating the ultimate diet for the epileptic or those suffering from excitotoxin-related disorders since we know that estrogens are inflammatory and sensitize neurons to the action of glutamate (e.g. catamenial seizures, PMS).

 Here's the site: